Asynchronous Stochastic Approximation with Applications to Average-Reward Reinforcement Learning: Asynchronous SA: Stability and Convergence

-\begin{remark} \rm (a) Most arguments in our proof for Thm.~\ref{thm-3} also apply to analyzing shadowing properties of asynchronous SA algorithms in more general settings.
-In particular, much of the analysis does not depend on $E_h$ and its associated conditions.
-Moreover, rather than relying on the specific forms of the stepsizes $\{\alpha_n\}$, the proof primarily depends on the quantity $\ell(\{\alpha_n\}) \= \limsup_{n \to \infty} \tfrac{\ln(\alpha_n)}{\sum_{k=0}^{n} \alpha_k}$, similarly to Bena\"{i}m \cite{Ben96,Ben99} for synchrounous SA.
-The specific forms of class-1 and class-2 stepsizes are used only to obtain explicit estimates of the `tracking error' due to asynchrony.\\*[1pt] (b) Observe that for class-2 stepsizes, no additional asynchrony condition (Assum.~\ref{cond-mus}) is required.
-Due to their rapid decrease, Assum.~\ref{cond-us} alone suffices to control the `tracking error' from asynchrony (as shown in the proof of Lem.~\ref{lem-shad3-2}).
-In the special case of synchronous execution of algorithm \eqref{eq-alg0} (which automatically satisfies Assums.\ \ref{cond-us} and~\ref{cond-mus}), the scaling parameter $A$ for class-2 stepsizes can be chosen freely, provided that Assum.~\ref{cond-mns} holds with $\mu_\delta < - L_h$ (as is the case in our RL application; see Thm.~\ref{thm-rvi-ql2}).
-This follows from our proof for the asynchronous setting and is consistent with prior results \cite{Ben96,Ben99} for synchronous SA.\\*[1pt] (c) For class-1 stepsizes, one way to satisfy the additional asynchrony condition Assum.~\ref{cond-mus} is to select components for updating $x_n$ in a way that eventually follows an irreducible Markov chain on $\I$.
+\begin{remark}[On the additional stepsize/asynchrony conditions] \rm \\ (a) For class-2 stepsizes, their rapid decrease eliminates the need for the additional asynchrony condition (Assum.~\ref{cond-mus}), as Assum.~\ref{cond-us} alone suffices to control the tracking error from asynchrony (see the proof of Lem.~\ref{lem-shad3-2}).
+In the synchronous case, the scaling parameter $A$ for class-2 stepsizes can be chosen freely, provided that Assum.~\ref{cond-mns} holds with $\mu_\delta < - L_h$.
+This is consistent with our asynchronous-case proof and aligns with prior shadowing results \cite{Ben96,Ben99} for synchronous SA.\\*[1pt] (b) For class-1 stepsizes, one way to satisfy the additional asynchrony condition Assum.~\ref{cond-mus} is to select components for updating $x_n$ in a way that eventually follows an irreducible Markov chain on $\I$.
 The law of the iterated logarithm then ensures that Assum.~\ref{cond-mus} holds for any $0 < \gamma < \tfrac{1}{2}$, allowing the required condition $\gamma A > L_h$ to be met by choosing the stepsize scaling parameter $A > 2 L_h$. \myqed \end{remark}